andiriegler/muc2021-automotive-mixed-reality-workshop/index.md

 - Wrap-up: We will share the findings and discuss the participants' workshop experience.

 ## Participate
-Every MUM 2020 participant is invited to participate in the workshop sessions.
+Every MuC 2021 participant is invited to participate in the workshop sessions.
 Please make sure to register via the official conference registration system.
-Please send an email to <andreas.riegler@fh-hagenberg.at> if you would like to participate.

 ## Organizers